Junior Starter Equals Career High with Eight Scoreless Innings and Seven Strikeouts

 Jordan Parr to Diamondbacks, Lindauer to Astros, Johnson to Athletics, Signee Greer to Reds

 Illini Look to Qualify for Big Ten Tournament to Remain in Minneapolis

 Illini to Play Doubleheader Saturday, Single Games Friday & Sunday

 Illinois Starts Conference Season at Home after Two-Straight Sweeps

 Photos of the Illini playing Mizzou at Busch Stadium in St. Louis

-Drew Dickinson enters his third year as Illinois' pitching coach in 2013, after serving two stints as a volunteer assistant coach in 2009 and 2011.
+Drew Dickinson completed his third year as Illinois' pitching coach in 2014, after serving two stints as a volunteer assistant coach in 2009 and 2011.
 Dickinson oversees the development of the pitching staff and is instrumental in recruiting for the Fighting Illini.
-He has been a part of Illinois' two NCAA Regional berths in the past three seasons.
+He has been a part of Illinois' two NCAA Regional berths in 2011 and 2013.

 In 2013, Dickinson's young pitching staff, which featured two freshmen and a sophomore in the postseason rotation, lowered its ERA by more than a run from 2012 from 4.77 ERA to 3.76 ERA, which ranks as the lowest mark since 1976 (3.43 ERA).
 His staff nearly boasted a 2:1 strikeout-to-walk ratio (316 K to 162 BB) and held opponents to a .267 average.